AlexPolukhin/cypress-gha-test-exercise/README.md

 ## UI

 ### Smoke Tests
-- **Verify Homepage (repeat for new/existing users)**: page loads, default layout, items block are displayed. user can open product from homepage
+- **Verify Homepage (Repeat for New/Existing Users):**
+  - Ensure the page loads with the default layout and items block are displayed.
+  - Confirm users can open a product from the homepage.

-- **Buy product**:
+- **Buy Product:**
-open product and verify page display add product to cart and check product added to cart open cart and verify page display check correct product/price display open Checkout modal and verify modal display submit order check order successful
+  - Open a product and verify the page is displayed correctly.
+  - Add the product to the cart and check that it is added successfully.
+  - Open the cart and verify the page display is correct.
+  - Check for correct product and price display.
+  - Open the Checkout modal and verify its display.
+  - Submit the order and confirm the order is processed successfully.

-- **Customer support**:
+- **Customer Support:**
-open contact form and verify modal display send message
+  - Open the contact form and verify the modal display.
+  - Send a message and confirm the action is completed.

 ### Critical Path Tests
 - **Login/Logout**